dfsantamaria/SpringBootFastDeploy/README.md

 Authorization methods are available at  /spring/application/configuration/security.
 You can find the login and logout handlers in the subfolders /login and /logout respectively.
 The web security configurator is available in the subfolder /websecurity.

 Currently, four user roles are available, "superadmin", "admin", "staff", and "user".
 Login APIs are available in the folder /spring/application/controller/access.
+Users are required to validate their email userd in the registration.
+Configure the application.properties in ordet to set the information about the email client used to send and receive email.

 For customizing the provided logger, edit the file /resources/logback-spring.xml.